The Internship Program

 Your internship must be credit-worthy for you to receive credit for your internship.
 Follow the steps listed below to begin the registration process.

 - Verify that you meet the qualifications required by your school and print out the instructions and authorization form (if applicable): Political Science 430, Political Science 431, Sciences, Undergraduate Business, or Graduate Business Instructions and Authorization Form.
 Many departments in Liberal Arts maintain their own internship programs so check with your specific department for information.

 - Consult with your academic advisor to determine where the internship credits fit into your course plan and then complete the authorization form together;

 - Secure a faculty sponsor in your major for your internship.
 The faculty sponsor will oversee your internship and determine the course work you must complete for a passing grade.
 This often consists of weekly or bi-weekly papers, monthly meetings, and a 5-10 page paper at the end of the semester.
 Review the syllabus for your school or program: Political Science 430, Political Science 431, Science, Forensic Science 450/460, Undergraduate Business, Graduate Business.

-- Return the completed authorization form and job description on company letterhead to the Career Services Center (Rockwell Hall, Commons Level).
+- Return the completed authorization form and job description on company letterhead to the Center for Career Development (614 Duquesne Union).
 The job description may be emailed by the company to the Internship Coordinator (firstname.lastname@example.org).The internship coordinator will assess all information and contact you to review the Learning Contract and syllabus;

-- Complete and obtain all required signatures on the Learning Contract and return to Career Services by the deadline date, the Friday of the 4th week of the semester.
+- Complete and obtain all required signatures on the Learning Contract and return to the Center for Career Development by the deadline date, the Friday of the 4th week of the semester.
 Deadline dates are posted on campus as well as on the Learning Contract.